-“I am extremely impressed with UCM's Counselor Education program and often encourage those seeking training to pursue it there.”
+“I am extremely impressed with UCM's Counseling program and often encourage those seeking training to pursue it there.”

 “UCM's counseling program is by far one of the best around.
 The expectations of students are extremely high, as they should be when entrusting their students with the precious lives of so many.”

 “UCM is best in Missouri!”

 UCM is always looking for new opportunities for our students to gain real world experience.
 If you wish to become an approved clinical site for the Counseling Program, please complete this form: